 Property Testing is the study of super-fast (randomized) algorithms for approximate decision making.
 These algorithms are given direct access to items of a huge data set, and determine whether this data set has some predetermined (global) property or is far from having this property.
 Remarkably, this approximate decision is made by accessing a small portion of the data set.
-This volume provides a collection of extended abstracts and surveys that reflect the program of a mini-workshop on Property Testing, which took place in ITCS in Jan 2010.
+This volume provides a collection of extended abstracts and surveys that reflect the program of a mini-workshop on Property Testing, which took place as part of the 1st ITCS (in Jan 2010).

 Also edited the Proceedings of the 2nd Israel Symposium on the Theory of Computing and Systems (ISTCS), 1993.

 Also edited a couple of volumes of collected works, which were published by Springer as LNCS6650 (2011) and LNCS12050 (2020)